Tinnitus Causes and What You Can Do About It

 Other issues that cause tinnitus include chronic health conditions, other ear problems and conditions or injuries that affect the hearing center inside the brain or the nerves inside the ear.
 Many health conditions may cause or even worsen tinnitus.
 An exact cause, in many cases, is never found.

-Some less common causes of tinnitus include the following:
+Some other common causes of tinnitus include the following:

 Pulsatile Tinnitus and the Link with Blood Vessel Disorders